cmu-delphi/delphi-epidata/docs/api/rvdss.md

 Data is reported around \~5 days after the end of an epiweek.
 For June-August 2025, the dashboard containing the data was updated every two weeks, so the lag during that period was larger.

 The data experiences backfill as counts are finalized in subsequent weeks.
-The amount and impact of revisions depend on the virus.
+The amount and impact of revisions depends on the virus.

 Across all indicators, most (99%) observations have less than 3 revisions. `hpiv1_*`,`hpiv2_*`,`hpiv3_*` and `hpiv4_*` indicators have revisions even more rarely.